intel-lab-lkp/linux/Documentation/scheduler/sched-eevdf.rst

 remains on the run queue but marked for "deferred dequeue," allowing its lag to decay over VRT.
 Hence, long-sleeping tasks eventually have their lag reset.
-Finally, tasks can preempt others if their VD is earlier, and tasks can request specific time slices using the new sched_setattr() system call, which further facilitates the job of latency-sensitive applications.
+Finally, tasks can preempt others if their VD is earlier, and tasks can request specific time slices via the ``sched_runtime`` field of the sched_setattr() system call, which further facilitates the job of latency-sensitive applications.

 REFERENCES
 ==========